 Women campaigning for the vote were acutely aware of the domestic issues many married women had to contend with.
 A pamphlet written by Kate Sheppard in 1892 asked: ‘Is it right that while the loafer, the gambler, the drunkard, and even the wife-beater has a vote, earnest, educated and refined women are denied it?’2

 Leaving a relationship was risky if a woman stayed in the same area.
-An estranged husband could hunt down and assault his wife, and until legal reforms occurred in stages between 1860 and 1882, could still control his wife’s earnings and claim custody of their children.
+An estranged husband could hunt down and assault his wife, and until legal reforms occurred in stages between 1860 and 1882, he could still control his wife’s earnings and claim custody of their children.
 To avoid this, some women fled elsewhere and changed their identity.
 For example, feminist Mary Ann Muller emigrated to New Zealand from England in 1850 to escape a cruel husband, presenting herself as a widow.

 Alcohol consumption was very high in 19th-century New Zealand, and male drunkenness was often a factor in domestic violence.
 This was one reason women flocked to join temperance organisations.
-From 1885 until 1893 these and other women’s groups, led by the Women’s Christian Temperance Union, campaigned for the vote, believing that gaining this would lead to sweeping political and social change.
+From 1885 until 1893 these and other women’s groups, led by the Women’s Christian Temperance Union, campaigned for the vote, believing that this reform would lead to sweeping political and social change.

 Women were hampered in their attempts to get legal remedies for domestic violence.
 Winning the vote in 1893 gave them a say at the polling booth, but for years they remained unrepresented in institutions where laws were made or administered.
-There was no woman member of Parliament until 1933, and for decades there were few women politicians.
-Women could not sit on juries until 1942, and not on an equal basis to men until 1963.
+There was no woman member of Parliament until 1933, and for several more decades there were few women politicians.
+Women could not sit on juries until 1942, and not on an equal basis with men until 1963.
 There were no women police until 1941, and not many women lawyers before the 1980s.

 After 1893, organisations including the Women’s Christian Temperance Union and the National Council of Women called for political and legal action on a range of women’s issues, of which domestic violence was just one.
-It was, however, the central concern of the Society for the Protection of Women and Children (SPWC), formed in Auckland in 1893, and later in Wellington, Christchurch and Dunedin.
+It was, however, the central concern of the Society for the Protection of Women and Children (SPWC), formed in Auckland in 1893, with branches set up later in Wellington, Christchurch and Dunedin.
 The SPWC assisted battered women and took prosecutions, but because of its few branches and funding problems, could give only limited help.

 For much of the 20th century, marriage was widely promoted as the ultimate goal for women, so their educational and work opportunities were restricted.
 As a consequence, women’s lower status within society, and within marriage, continued.
 Domestic violence, which exploited and reinforced this power imbalance, remained common.
 Between 1956 and 1969, for example, 30% of all common assaults recorded occurred within families.